Sailing League Problems: Conclusions

 \section{Conclusions}

 In this paper we give an introduction to sailing league problems, depending on the number of competing teams, the number of flights (rounds) and the number of teams per race.
 We find in particular that recently organized sailing events could be enhanced in terms of the discussed utility function.
-In very few cases of the parameters there exist perfect pairing lists, namely if and only if there exists a corresponding resolvable block design (see for instance Table \ref{tab:legal_params} and Appendix~\ref{app:perfect_pairing_lists}).
+In very few cases of the parameters there exist perfect pairing lists, namely if and only if there exists a corresponding resolvable block design (see for instance Table \ref{tab:legal_params} and Appendix~\ref{app:perfect_pairing_lists}, Tables~\ref{tab:tournament-plan-8teams-7flights-4inrace} to~\ref{tab:tournament-plan-20teams-19flights-5inrace}).
 If, as in most cases, the parameters of a given sailing league do not allow the existence of a perfect pairing list, a combination of knowledge from design theory and implementations of linear and quadratic programs can be used to find good or even optimal pairing lists.
-In particular, the tournament plans presented in Appendix~\ref{app:best_known} and Table \ref{tab:tournament-plan-18teams-17flights-6inrace} could be used for the parameters of the Asian Pacific Champions League, the German Sailing Leagues and the European Sailing Champions Leagues discussed in Section~\ref{sec:CaseStudies}.
+In particular, the tournament plans presented in Appendix~\ref{app:best_known} and Table~\ref{tab:tournament-plan-18teams-17flights-6inrace} could be used for the parameters of the Asian Pacific Champions League, the German Sailing Leagues and the European Sailing Champions Leagues discussed in Section~\ref{sec:CaseStudies}.

 Despite the findings of this paper, the sailing league problem in general seems hard to solve and many parameters of real sailing events have not been considered yet.
-Furthermore, several relaxed and related problems discussed in Section \ref{sec:relaxations} have not been studied sufficiently.
+Furthermore, several relaxed and related problems discussed in Sections~\ref{sec:DesignTheory} and~\ref{sec:relaxations} have not been studied sufficiently.
 So further research is necessary to get a more complete picture.
+We think in particular, further connections to combinatorial design theory and more advanced techniques from operations research could held to improve sailing league schedules in the future.